 Shane is an iOS, née Java developer.
 This about-face shines through in other facets of his life, with his Ingress faction-change request finally coming in - he is now very correctly a member of the Resistance, leaving the dark and horrible world of the Enlightened in the same place he left his Java credentials.

 Often (mistakenly) credited with the fall of the Roman Empire, Paul nevertheless has an interest in using Malbolge to create modern progressive apps.
-Also, whenever he opens a terminal window, his computer says "quack".
+Also, whenever he opens a new terminal window, his computer says "meow".

 That's a lot of people - no wonder we needed a bigger office!